 Whether you’re playing an action-packed sport or just cleaning around the house, eye injuries can happen anytime, anywhere to anyone.
 The American Academy of Ophthalmology reported that more than 2.5 million eye injuries happen every year across the world with 100,000 of those injuries taking place in the U.S. Of those eye injuries, 90% could have been prevented with protective eyewear.
-Ask your eye doctor about protective eyewear and take proper measures to better protect you and your family from eye injuries.
+Ask your eye doctor about protective eyewear and take proper measures to better protect you and your family from possible causes of eye injuries and damage.

 Eye swelling is usually a result of something hitting the area around the eye with extreme force, which results in a black eye.
 The eyelids and area around the eye itself will swell and often change color due to bruising.
 The best immediate treatment for this type of eye injury is the application on an ice pack.